Skip to main content

 What Is the Hematologic Response to Androgen Stimulation?

-One of the most consistent and predictable effects of is the stimulation of erythropoiesis.
+One of the most consistent and predictable effects of testosterone therapy is the stimulation of erythropoiesis.
 This is a direct androgenic effect, independent of aromatization to estradiol.
 Testosterone appears to enhance erythropoiesis by stimulating the production of erythropoietin (EPO) in the kidneys and by directly acting on bone marrow progenitor cells.

 A meta-analysis of clinical trials confirmed that testosterone treatment significantly increases both hemoglobin and hematocrit levels.
 In one analysis, men on testosterone therapy were nearly four times more likely to develop a hematocrit above 50% compared to placebo.